Fruit Flies

 How to Identify Fruit Flies

-Fruit flies are tiny tan flies with distinctive bright red eyes.
-They hover around ripening fruit, vegetables, and fermented materials.
+Fruit flies are tiny tan flies with bright red eyes, about 1/8 inch long.
+You'll spot them hovering around ripening fruit, vegetables, and anything fermenting.

-Fruit flies are tiny tan flies with distinctive bright red eyes.
-They hover around ripening fruit, vegetables, and fermented materials.
-They're very small—about 1/8 inch—and can seem to appear from nowhere when fruit begins to ripen.
+Fruit flies are tiny tan flies with bright red eyes, about 1/8 inch long.
+You'll spot them hovering around ripening fruit, vegetables, and anything fermenting.
+They seem to appear out of nowhere the day your bananas start to turn.

 Fruit Flies Behavior & Habits